 I also did a deep dive to explore the generations per region.
 Let’s start with an overview in absolute numbers.
 It’s clear that Asia, with the world’s most populous countries (China and India) outnumbers every other region by far:

 When we look at regions by percentage as in the chart below, you often hear that Africa has the youngest population.
-75% of their workforce age population are Gen Z and Millennials.
+75% of their workforce age population are Gen Z and Millennials and these younger generations will take over in the workplace.
 But when you look at the chart above, you’ll also notice that Africa’s total population size doesn’t come close to the size of Gen Z in Asia.
 So when you start slicing workforce numbers for yourself, always compare absolute numbers and percentages for new insights and perspectives.
 Comparing the charts side by side make the workforce issues we will be faced with in the near future very clear:

-No matter how important these number are, when you make changes at work, forget the generations: think of people as individuals.
+No matter how important these number are, when you make changes at work, forget the generations: think of people as individuals and focus on delivering a great work experience.
 Personalization is key to a thriving workplace in the 2020s.
 Life events will tell you much more about the specific needs of an individual, and these events don’t correspond to age groups anymore, because people continuously adopt different lifestyles.
+Their different life experiences should be the input for your employee benefits plans.
 As example, some people have kids at a young age, while others start a family later in life.

 New in HR Tech